 - labeled drawings (metaphors) from the previous lesson

-- student copies of Attachment One: What Is Trustworthy?
+- student copies of Handout One: What Is Trustworthy?

 Teacher Note: Display the group metaphors from the previous lesson on the walls or desktops so students can move around the room, read the papers, and take notes.